eurog33k/GazeBible/bible/README.md

 ## Supported languages

 65 translations across 30 languages.
-Only languages with at least one confirmed free-use translation are included as app UI languages.
+Languages are only excluded when the Even G2 display cannot render the script, or the content is too sparse to be useful.

 | Language | Translations |
 |----------|-------------|